-Providing a supportive and enriching environment for growth, advancement and leadership.
+A new supportive and enriching learning environment for growth, advancement, and leadership.

 The University of Health Sciences and Pharmacy in St. Louis developed a strategic plan to position itself as a global leader in pharmacy education, collaborative research, and patient centered care.
 Attracting and retaining acclaimed faculty and bright students was paramount to the success of that mission.